Ever wandered down a bleak, grey street and imagined bright plants springing up around it?

 Guerrilla gardening is a form of grassroots direct action where people green their neighbourhoods.

 Rather than wait for municipal solutions, guerrilla gardeners take matters into their own hands – using plants to reclaim public space for public (and planetary) good.

-The result is that lifeless corners of local streets are transformed into bright pockets of food and flowers!
+Guerrilla gardening sees lifeless corners of local streets transformed into bright pockets of food and flowers.

 PEOPLE POWER X FLOWER POWER

 Our green planet is getting greyer.
 Concrete already outweighs every tree, bush, and shrub on Earth.

 The rapid greyification of human habitats is harming both people and planet – worsening air pollution, raising urban temperatures, killing off biodiversity, and creating food deserts.